aschuerch/MBBI_ComputerPracticum/_episodes/10-Genome_Annotation.md

 exercises: 50
 questions:
 - "How are proteins predicted from a DNA sequence?"
+- "How many proteins are found in *E.coli*?"
 objectives:
 - "Search for open reading frames"
 - "Predict a protein from an open reading frame"